mariuslundgard/transclusion/README.md

 ## Introduction

-Structure is a concept for a HTML5 preprocessor (currently implemented in alpha-stage for both PHP and Javascript) based on the DOM.
-It's an alternative to, and more importantly an extension of, plain vanilla HTML5.
+Structure is a concept for a HTML5 preprocessor (currently implemented in alpha-stage for both PHP and Javascript).
+It’s an alternative to – and more importantly an extension of – plain vanilla HTML5.

 For instance, Structure generates valid HTML5 out of minimal markup: